Rockwell Collins designs, produces and supports communications and aviation systems for commercial and military customers

 The company's information management services include:

-• around the clock global flight support services for business aircraft operators, including ARINCDirectSM flight planning and datalink, international trip support, cabin connectivity solutions and flight operations management software;
+• around the clock global flight support services for business aircraft operators, under the ARINCDirectSM brand, including flight planning and datalink, international trip support, cabin connectivity solutions and flight operations management software;

-• airport communications and information systems designed to ease congestion and improve airport efficiency via airline agent and passenger-facing check-in, baggage, boarding and access control solutions;
+• airport communications and information systems designed to ease congestion and improve airport efficiency via airline agent and self-service check-in, airport operations, baggage management, boarding and access control solutions;

 • train dispatching and information systems including solutions to support positive train control as mandated by the 2008 Railroad Safety Improvement Act;

-• mission critical security systems including intrusion detection, access control, video and credential management and vehicle identification for nuclear power plants and defense-related facilities.
+• mission critical security command and control systems for nuclear power facilities with functions such as intrusion detection, access control, video and credential management and vehicle identification;

 Financial results for Rockwell Collins' Information Management Services segment were as follows: